 - Assist students in publishing research on sustainability topics.

 Currently, the program has eleven students (seven doctoral level; eleven masters level) from programs in architecture, community and regional planning, historic preservation, American studies, landscape architecture, engineering, advertising, geography, sport management, and public policy.
-The program is supervised by a committee of eight professors: Dave Allen (Cockrell School of Engineering), Jessica Cance (College of Education), Sarah Dooling (School of Architecture), David Eaton (LBJ School of Public Affairs), Daene McKinney (Cockrell School of Engineering), Steven Moore (School of Architecture), Erika Bsumek (Department of History), Eric Hersh (School of Engineering) and Allan Shearer (School of Architecture).
+The program is supervised by a committee of nine professors: Dave Allen (Cockrell School of Engineering), Jessica Cance (College of Education), Sarah Dooling (School of Architecture), David Eaton (LBJ School of Public Affairs), Daene McKinney (Cockrell School of Engineering), Steven Moore (School of Architecture), Erika Bsumek (Department of History), Eric Hersh (School of Engineering) and Allan Shearer (School of Architecture).

 The program was originally funded as an interdisciplinary initiatives project by the Henry Luce Foundation.
 For more information, please see the Luce Foundation website.